-In view of the removal from the SDN list, the company has started talks with its lending banks about the continuation and/or reopening of the credit lines in the amount granted prior to the SDN listing.
-Due to the company's SDN listing, the credit lines granted to DF Deutsche Forfait s.r.o., Prague, were terminated or not renewed by the lending banks.
+In view of the removal from the SDN list, DF AG has started talks with its lending banks about the continuation and/or re-opening of the credit lines in the amount granted prior to the SDN listing.
+Due to the SDN listing of the ultimate parent company, DF AG, the credit lines granted to DF Deutsche Forfait s.r.o., Prague, were also terminated or not renewed by the lending banks.
 These credit lines have been taken over by an investor.
 The lending banks of DF AG have limited the utilization of the credit lines to the utilization at the time of the SDN listing.
 Some credit agreements have expired but are currently being continued.
 Due to the characteristics of the business model, it will be impossible for the company, its subsidiaries as well as its offices and representations to resume their business operations and to return to operational profitability unless the credit lines are continued and/or re-opened.

-On 19 August 2014, the company asked an auditing firm to prepare an "IDW S6" expert opinion.
+On 19 August 2014, DF AG asked an auditing firm to prepare an "IDW S6" expert opinion.
 According to this expert opinion, the following measures will be required to restructure the company:

-- a) Cash inflow (from debt and equity measures) totaling approx. EUR 25.0 million - consisting of EUR 10.0 million from a cash capital increase planned for Q2 2015 and EUR 15.0 million from the raising of new/additional debt capital in H2 2015. - b) Increase in equity capital by at least EUR 11.25 million - based on preliminary talks held by the ultimate parent company DF Deutsche Forfait AG with the bondholders and potential (equity) investors, this capital increase will be composed of the following: (aa) at least EUR 5.0 million from a cash capital increase planned for the second quarter of 2015; (bb) EUR 5.0 million from a non-cash capital increase (exchange of part of the bond against shares); (cc) EUR 1.25 million from extraordinary income from the above non-cash capital increase; the extraordinary income from the non-cash capital increase may be higher if the bond is included in the capital increase at less than 80% of its nominal value.
-Moreover, the capital increase may be higher if the bondholders are granted other benefits, e.g. shares in DF AG, in return for their interest waiver. - c) Reduction in the company's liabilities by approx. EUR 6.25 million through the exchange of part of the bond against shares.
-In case the bond is included in the non-cash capital increase at less (more) than 80% of its nominal value, the company's bond liabilities will be reduced by a higher (lower) amount. - d) Reduction in interest expenses through (a) a reduction in the nominal coupon of the bond from 7.785% p.a. to 2.000% p.a. from May 2014 until its maturity on 27 May 2020; (b) reduction in the interest rates of debt capital (to be) made available by the lending banks to approx. 1% p.a. until 31 December 2016.
+- a) Cash inflow (from debt and equity measures) totaling approx. EUR 25.0 million - consisting of EUR 10.0 million from a cash capital increase planned for Q1/Q2 2015 and EUR 15.0 million from the raising of new/additional debt capital in H2 2015. - b) Increase in equity capital as follows: (aa) a minimum of EUR 10.0 million from the above-mentioned cash capital increase, (bb) EUR 5.0 million from a non-cash capital increase (exchange of part of the bond against shares) and (cc) extraordinary income from the above non-cash capital increase; in view of additional consideration to be granted to bondholders in return for the interest waiver, the increase in equity capital may be higher. - c) Reduction in the company's liabilities by approx. EUR 6.25 million through the exchange of part of the bond against shares.
+In case the bond is included in the non-cash capital increase at less (more) than 80% of its nominal value, the company's bond liabilities will be reduced by a higher (lower) amount. - d) Reduction in interest expenses through (a) a reduction in the nominal coupon of the bond from 7.785% p.a. to 2.000% p.a. from May 2014 until its maturity on 27 May 2020; (b) reduction in the interest rates on debt capital (to be) made available by the lending banks to approx. 1% p.a. until 31 December 2016.